teriologia/SonicDB/README.md

 ```
 ---

-## 🚀 Quick Start (TypeScript)
+## 🚀 Quick Start (TypeScript / ESM)

-This example shows how to set up a database with validation, unique indexes, and the powerful `btree` index.
+This is the recommended approach for modern applications (TypeScript, Vite, Next.js, or Node.js in "module" mode).

 ```typescript
 import SonicDB from '@teriologia/sonicdb';